 Feeding the brain with good design

 So, the job of the designer, in our eyes anyway, is to make ‘laborious’ text easy and enjoyable to read.
-Bite size chunks of information, digestible by the brain, are in turn more likely to be absorbed by the brain.
-It’s about creating a readable, functional piece of ‘art’.
+Bite-size chunks of information, digestible by the mind, are in turn more likely to be absorbed.
+It’s about creating a readable, functional piece of ‘art’ or graphic design/communication.

 Creative.
 Local & further afield

 Some of our clients are based locally in Bletchley, Milton Keynes, Leighton Buzzard, Aylesbury & Northampton.
 Others are further afield in London and beyond.
-Wherever you are, we adapt & cater for your creative needs.
+Wherever you are, we adapt our response to your creative needs.
 Drop us a line to see how we can help.